If visitors are not converting on your website, then obviously, there is a problem that is stopping them.

-You can go ahead and ask your design team to create new designs but the question remains: how do you know that the new designs will convert more visitors compared to the original design?
+You can go ahead and ask your design team to create new designs, but the question remains: how do you know that the new designs will convert more visitors compared to the original design?

 That is where AB testing comes in handy.

-The process of testing which page generates more conversions is typically referred to as a “test” or an “experiment.”
+The process of testing which page design generates more conversions is typically referred to as a “test” or an “experiment.”

 1st Example: The homepage on an e-commerce website receives 100,000 visitors a month.

-The primary conversion goal for the page is to get a visitor to subscribe to the email list of the blog.
+The primary conversion goal for the homepage is to get a visitor to subscribe to the email list of the blog.
 The designer creates a new design for the blog homepage which highlights the subscription box.